 The new bridge will be a high-level alternative on approximately the same alignment as the existing bridge to minimize environmental and right-of-way impacts.
-The new bridge will have a vertical clearance of 20 m (65 feet) and a horizontal clearance of 38 m (125 feet).
-The typical section consists of two 3.35 m-through lanes (11-foot), one in each direction, and 1.5 m (five-foot) wide outside shoulders.
-1.5 m (five-foot) sidewalks, separated by a 45 cm (1.5-foot) railing are also on both sides of the bridge.
+The new bridge will have a vertical clearance of 65 feet and a horizontal clearance of 125 feet.
+The typical section consists of two 11-foot-wide through lanes, one in each direction, and 5-foot-wide outside shoulders, 5-foot-wide sidewalks, separated by a 1.5-foot railing, on both sides of the bridge.

-Working for Volusia County and the Florida Department of Transportation (FDOT), WSP designed a high level replacement for an aging movable bridge that currently spans the Intracoastal Waterway (ICWW) in Daytona Beach.
-Due to strong community opposition to the high-level alternative during the PD&E process, a Project Advisory Committee (PAC) was established to help guide the design process and ensure that all stakeholders were consulted.
+Working for Volusia County and the Florida Department of Transportation (FDOT), WSP USA designed a high-level replacement for an aging movable bridge that currently spans the Intracoastal Waterway (ICWW) in Daytona Beach.
+A Project Advisory Committee (PAC) was established to help guide the design process and ensure that all stakeholders were consulted.